 Edna Woolman Chase – The Fierce and Chic Editor in Chief of VogueMarch 11, 2020

-Edna Woolman Chase was the director in chief of three Vogues – British, American and French, beginning in 1914 with American Vogue and gradually taking on the mantle of the others until her retirement in 1952.
+Edna Woolman Chase was the editor in chief of three Vogues – British, American and French, beginning in 1914 with American Vogue and gradually taking on the mantle of the others until her retirement in 1952.
 That’s 38 years.
-She was with the magazine almost from its inception and made it into the success it still is today.
+She was with Vogue magazine almost from its inception and made it into the success it still is today.
 Her influence on fashion has therefore been profound.

 She was a very strong woman, who seemed to fight often with her staff – often very strong women themselves, whom she had chosen.
 Her personal style was ardently noted and copied, and she rose from an unremarkable, lower class background to partying with socialites and stars and influencing them.